 Published data, as well as some that is not published, is being subjected to a meta-analysis that will relate tailed frog abundance with habitat conditions created by timber harvest.
 This analysis may or may not support the conclusions of the tailed frog literature review described above and will likely identify other factors related to tailed frog distribution and response to timber harvest that will be useful in developing the Type N Amphibian Response Program.
 The recent reclassification of the tailed frog into two species required the meta-analysis to be restructured in midstream to reflect that taxonomic revision.

 The six data sets have been formatted, quality control has been completed, and the analysis is underway.
-A draft report should be completed by June 2012.

 Tailed Frog and Parent Geology Project